International Air Services Commission Client Service Charter

 Our primary method of communication is by email.
 We provide information about current cases directly to interested parties who ask for it by this means.
 We advise you of applications received, and Commission decisions about those applications.
 We can email copies of these documents to you, or provide links to the documents on our website.
 Please contact us if you wish to be added to either notification list.

 Our website at www.iasc.gov.au provides up-to-date information about the Commission's business.
 It includes applications received, documents relating to current cases and all Commission determinations and decisions.
 Other important documents are on the site, including the Act and the Minister's policy statement, as well as the Commission's procedures.

 Feedback and improving our service

 We will monitor our performance against our service commitments.
 We encourage you to comment on our performance, including suggesting ways in which we can improve our service.
-Comments should be provided to the Commission's executive director by mail, email or telephone.
+Comments should be provided to the Commission's director by mail, email or telephone.

 At the end of each year we will assess how we have performed against our service standards.
 We will invite your comments on our service performance through a brief confidential questionnaire.
 The aggregated results of the assessments will be summarised in our annual report.